 Location: This trail is located on the future park site of Northwest Community Park north of Lone Star High School at Glory View and Teel Parkway.

-Mileage: Total mileage is 5 miles and 400ft. of climbing broken into the following loops:
+Mileage: Total mileage is 8.1 miles and 650 feet of climbing broken into the following loops:

 Ranger Loop is the outer loop, identified by the Blue track.
 There are waypoint markers number from 1-9 along the trail.
 The map also identifies the "Junkyard" turn as well.
 Ranger markers are painted Blue.
 Ranger is approximately 2.5 miles in length and beginner friendly.